Home > Home Organization > Home Organization Tips > What to Do with Your Belongings After Decluttering

 Sell Items

-If you have a lot of items to get rid of and want to do some serious downsizing, consider organizing a garage sale.
+If you have items to get rid of and want to do some serious downsizing, consider organizing a garage sale.
+These are especially convenient if you have large items like furniture or tables to sell, since garage sales don’t require you to move them very far.
 Overwhelmed about planning a garage sale on your own?
 Reach out to your neighbors to see if they’d be interested in doing a joint garage sale!
-You’ll want to set up some tables and hanging racks to display your “for sale” items and create an organized space for shoppers.
-Advertise your garage sale on your social media accounts and put up neighborhood signs so people know when and where you’re selling!
+You’ll want to set up some tables and hanging racks to display your “for sale” items, add price stickers or leave out pricing sheets, and create an organized space for shoppers.
+Advertise your garage sale on your social media accounts and put up neighborhood signs, so people know when and where you’re selling!

 Selling your items online is another simple way to get rid of decluttered stuff!
 If you want to stay local, Facebook Marketplace is an ideal destination for selling furniture online and other household items, or you can sell a variety of items on Craigslist.
 Getting rid of clothes?
-Create a Poshmark account so you can list, sell, and ship your items to buyers.
-Other sites to consider include Ebay, Mercari, Amazon, and thredUP.
+Create a Poshmark account, so you can list, sell, and ship your items directly to buyers.
+Depending on what you’re selling, other marketplaces include eBay, Mercari, Amazon, and thredUP.

 Local Vintage Shops

-Check out some vintage stores in your area to see if you can sell items to them!
-Depending on the specialty of the shop, they may accept only clothing or home decor.
+Check out the vintage stores and consignment shops near you to see if you can sell items!
+Depending on the specialty of the shop, they may only accept certain kinds of items like collectibles, clothing, or home decor.
 Nevertheless, this is a great way to make some money and support local businesses by contributing to their inventory.

-If you’re decluttering your home and find some antique or rare collectable items, considering selling them through an auction.
-There are a lot of regional auction houses, so be sure to look up when and where auctions are happening near you.
+If you’re decluttering your home and find some antique or rare collectible items, consider selling them at an auction.
+There are a lot of regional auction houses, so make sure to look up when and where auctions are taking place near you.
 While it may take extra work to auction your items, the payoff can be rewarding.

 Search Form Find an Extra Space Storage facility near you